calaldees/teachingWorkshops/teacherTraining/cpd.md

     * Can you learn to sing from a book alone?
     * How many hours would you contribute?
     * You can make some progress by self observation, but you NEED to collaborate/feedback/engage with others
-* NQT's are very important to a department
+* ECT's are very important to a department
     * You may be coming into an established department with established teachers.
     * Part of your role is to bring new ideas and a new perspective.
     * You will play a major part in driving the culture forward - you are part of forging it - Be the change you want to be.

-Sharing/Publishing Resources/Ideas  (10min)
+Sharing/PublishingResources Marketing/Branding Yourself - Ideas  (10min)
 ----------------------------------

 ### Why